Adopt

 Story

 Meet Sundance Sundance is an active, loving dog who will be 7 years old on February 12.
-I adopted him from the Golden Valley Humane Society when he was 2, and he has been a loyal companion ever since.
+I adopted him when he was 2, and he has been a loyal companion ever since.
 He is a great match for someone who enjoys running or staying active, he keeps up well, stays focused, and absolutely lives for playing frisbee, his favorite way to run fast and burn energy.
 Sundance also loves walks, car rides, pup cups, and his buddy Biscuits.
-Due to a recent schedule change, Sundance developed separation anxiety.
-He is currently on Prozac, which has helped him significantly, but he would do best in a home where someone is around more often and can provide consistency and companionship.
+Recent changes in my schedule have made it clear that Sundance needs a home with more consistency and daily companionship than I can currently provide.
+Please note he is on Prozac.
 He has some quirky eating habits but does well with a routine and currently eats biscuits in the morning and a full meal at night.
 Sundance would thrive with a patient, active person or family who can give him the time, structure, and love he deserves.

 We'll also keep you updated on TUCKER's adoption status with email updates.